 Reflecting on the status of the digital in contemporary architecture demands renewed critical attention towards the ways architects work and the products of our labor.
 Today, our discipline’s waning fascination with digitally-enabled complexity and progress is being replaced with a sometimes blasé embrace of expedient digital tools from the Google image search to Rhino’s “Make 2D” command.
 Screenshot aesthetics and deadpan digital representations abound, delivering a glancing wink to those in the know, and constituting a new internal discourse for contemporary designers based on the expedient circulation of digital images.
 But as tendencies within our discipline assume the temporality of the meme, the facile nature with which they are adopted often belies the significance of their appearance.
 Today, digital technology doesn’t simply enable architects to represent the “real,” it is intricately intertwined with the real itself.
 Our methods of design are evermore connected on a computational level to our methods of dissemination, communication, and social networking, and indeed to those of our culture at large.
 This nascent condition presents new possibilities for architectural speculation, representation, and for our discipline’s potential impact in an increasingly digital world.

 Becoming Digital is a collaborative project.
 It is co-organized by Ellie Abrons and Adam Fure.
 The conference is co-organized by Ellie Abrons, McLain Clutter, and Adam Fure.
-Cyrus Peñarroyo designed the exhibition.
+Cyrus Peñarroyo designed the exhibition and graphics.
 Website, media, and communications are designed and managed by Ashley Bigham, Jeff Halstead, Erik Herrmann, Cyrus Peñarroyo, and Hans Tursack.
 Outpost Office designed the workshop environment.

 Funding provided by Taubman College of Architecture and Urban Planning at the University of Michigan.